Filters businesses by country, company size, revenue, and more. Returns minimal data needed for further filtering, deduplication, or record previews.

 full, preview "full"

-The number of businesses to fetch.
+The maximum number of businesses to return.
+Max size is 60000

 1 <= x <= 600003

-The maximum number of businesses to fetch.
+The maximum number of businesses in a page.
+Max limit is 500

 1 <= x <= 5003